ACLU OF MISSISSIPPI

 The LGBTQ Justice Project has openings for Legal Internships in Jackson, Miss.
 Interns will have the opportunity to gain valuable experience by working alongside the team assisting in all aspects of litigation, policy advocacy and communications campaigns.

 Internship Duration: Part-time internships are a 12-week period.
-Fall interns are expected to start August 15 or August 24, 2022.
+Spring interns are expected to start by January 30, 2022.

 ROLES AND RESPONSIBILITIES